Available 24/7, in Broward, and Duval Day or Night.

 We will never discuss with anyone outside of those who you’ve involved with the bail bond process anything that has to do with your case or those friends and family who could be involve

 Bail Bonds and Regulation: Make sure you are being charged correctly.
 Our bail bonds company is regulated to charge 10% of the bond if the bond is 1000.00 or more.
 Or it is $100.00 flat fee if the bond is under $1000.00 in the state of Florida.
 That is it!
 You should never have to pay any more or any less.
 There are only a few instances where you would pay more: if there is a $100.00 transfer fee involved.
 Cash collateral should be retuned to you in its entire amount once the case is disposed.

 Collateral: Make sure your bail bonds agent asks you for some form of collateral, every professional bail bonds company that is backed by an insurance company needs at lest 2 forms of collateral, promissory note and indemnity agreement.
 These documents basically state that you promise, the defendant is going to appear in court date until the case is disposed.
 In the event the defendant fails to appear you will then be held legally responsible for the full amount of bond or surrender the defendant to the courts.
 If the bondsman does NOT ask for any form of collateral BEWARE.
 This can result in the bondsman feeling uneasy about the bond and then result in you being put back in jail.
 Please follow these important principles while looking for a bondsman to help your time of need.

 Professionalism: Make sure your bail bondsman operates out of a physical office.
-Bail bondsman in Fort Lauderdale are expected to uphold a certain standard of morality.
+Bail bondsman in the state of Florida are expected to uphold a certain standard of morality.
 It falls under the moral turpitude clause in Chapter 648 & 903 in the state statues governing bail bonds.
 If you feel uncomfortable about a situation, just walk out.
 You should always feel comfortable and able to trust your bail bondsman.